hzsunzixiang/hzsunzixiang/markdown/help.md

+## <a name="markdown-pane-test"></a>The Markdown Preference Pane test

+I support all the original Markdown syntaxes.
+But I can do so much more!
+Various popular but non-standard syntaxes can be turned on/off from the [**Markdown** preference pane](#markdown-pane-test).

 ## Hack On

 That’s about it.
 Thanks for listening.
 I’ll be quiet from now on (unless there’s an update about the app—I’ll remind you for that!).